aoloe/htdocs-impagina-planet/README.md

 scribus-planet
 ==============

-a simplepie based planet for scribus
+a simplepie based planet for scribus.

+it's implemented as an inofficial scribus planet on http://impagina.org/planet/ .